rohit-chouhan/pysql/README.md

 ```
 ### Deleting data
 ------------
-For Delete data in database, you have to mention the connector object with table name.
+For Deleting data in the database, you have to mention the connector object with the table name.
 ##### Syntex `For Delete All Data`-
 ```python
 pysql.deleteAll([db,"table_name"])